autolab/Autolab/README.md

 fixed and preliminary integration testing with Tango has been successful.
 If there are any discovered issues, please file an issue.

+[Update 2020/02/13]: We are almost done with the upgrade, and the new master soon will be running on Rails 5.
+We will continue to maintain a separate rails-4-master branch, which may still receive bug fixes but no new features.

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the